jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

-# Kriging or Gaussian Processes
+# Kriging and Gaussian Processes

 ## Kriging Models with DiceKriging

-Here we will go back to our schelling model and fit two different kriging models.
+Here we will go back to our Schelling model and fit two different kriging models.

 We will start by examining the DiceKriging package, which you will need to install from CRAN.
 This package uses the km command to create a kriging model object in the same way as the lm linear model command.